 These bots can be hired for relatively little money to boost the viewing figures on any video channel, from YouTube or Instagram to Twitch or TikTok.

-Viewbots, as the name suggests, are bots programmed to watch videos to inflate the view stats.
-They can be used on virtually any platform video is played, or even on music streaming sites.
+View bots, as the name suggests, are bots programmed to watch videos to inflate viewer count numbers.
+They can be used on virtually any platform where video is played or even on music streaming sites.

-View bots don’t just view whatever activity is occurring on the screen at any time.
-They also view media such as banner ads, pre or post-roll video ads, and other paid elements.
+A view bot doesn’t just view whatever activity is occurring on the screen at any time.
+It also views media such as banner ads, pre or post-roll video ads, and other paid elements.

-This form of bot is relatively complex, as they need to avoid detection by the sophisticated filters on the video platforms.
-But they are widely used and easy to find.
+This form of a bot is relatively complex, as its goal is to avoid being detected by sophisticated filters on video platforms.

-And, yes, even though hiring view bots is against the TOS for pretty much all video sites, this doesn’t stop people buying these very affordable bot packages.
+And, yes, if you’re wondering whether view botting is against the TOS (Terms of Service), it is, but this doesn’t stop people from buying these very affordable bot packages.
 In fact, many of them offer free trials, so you don’t even need to pay to inflate your views.

 Why do people use view bots?

-Newbie creators on video platforms are particularly susceptible to using viewbots as they look to grow their subscriber base and convince the algorithms to show more people their video.
+Newbie creators on video platforms are particularly susceptible to using them as they look to grow their subscriber base and convince the algorithms to show more people their videos.

-It also doesn’t hurt them that view bots aren’t difficult to set up.
-You can find websites like ViewerLabs and UseViral that walk you through setting up a viewbot for your YouTube channel.
-Many are quite affordable (UseViral offers 10,000 views for a little over $100.)
+It also doesn’t hurt them that a view bot isn’t difficult to set up.
+You can find websites like ViewerLabs and UseViral that walk you through setting up a view bot for your YouTube channel.
+Many are quite affordable (UseViral offers 10,000 views for a little over $100).

 Types of view bots